-The Trust's annual audited financial statements for the year ended December 31, 2021 and 2022 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The Trust's annual audited financial statements for the years ended December 31, 2023 and 2022 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 The Trust's presentation currency is the Canadian dollar.

 OVERVIEW AND INVESTMENT OBJECTIVES